topfunplusnew/docker-registry-ui/CONTRIBUTING.md

 # How to contribute to Docke Registry UI

-I ([Jones Magloire](https://joxit.dev/)) created the Docker Registry UI from scratch, but I can't succeed without contributions from community members like you!
+I ([Jones Magloire](https://joxit.dev/)) created the Superslash Docker Registry Center from scratch, but I can't succeed without contributions from community members like you!
 Contributions come in many different shapes and sizes.
 In this file we provide guidance around two of the most common types of contributions: opening issues and opening pull requests.

 Please read also the [Code Of Conduct](https://github.com/Joxit/docker-registry-ui/blob/main/CODE_OF_CONDUCT.md).